parrt/cs601/lectures/page.generation.md

 ## Problem 2: Objectionable OO Design

 The second problem relates to design.
-Is Page a kind of Servlet?
+Is `Page` a kind of `Servlet`?
 Not really.
 A servlet is merely the glue that connects a web server to the notion of a page that generates output.
 One could for example reuse the notion of a page to generate output for use in a non-server app that happened to use HTML to display information (e.g., with HotJava java-based browser component).

 A better OO design would result in a servlet that creates an instance of a page (solving some threading issues) and invokes its display methods.

 Further, *you should attempt to isolate your application from the quirks and details of the web server, doing as much as you can in code*.
-You may switch web servers from TomCat to Resin etc... and, in general, you just generally have more control in code than in the server config file.
+You may switch web servers from TomCat to Resin to Jetty etc... and, in general, you just generally have more control in code than in the server config file.
 For example, you should do your own page caching as you know better than the web server when data becomes stale.

 Here is a generic `Page` object (decoupled from the details of Servlets except for the request/response objects):